Metrological detection of entanglement generated by non-Gaussian operations: Realistic detection of non-Gaussian entanglement

-We show in Figure \ref{F6} the effect of data discretization and number of samples in the detection of entanglement for lossless and lossy cases.
-We use the quantum state given by Equation \eqref{UnSymPsi} with $r_A=r_B=0.2$ ($r_A=-r_B=0.2$) sampled in Figure \ref{F5}a (\ref{F5}b).
-In each figure, the upper curves are for the lossless case, whereas the lower curves are for $\eta=0.1$.
-We displace our second data set of size $M/2$ between $\theta \in \{-0.05,0.05\}$ in steps of $5\times 10^{-3}$, resulting in 20 data points that we fit with a parabola using Equation \eqref{Hell}.
-We partition the outcome quadratures measured by Alice and Bob in a series of bins of size $\Delta$.
-We perform 30 simulations for each value of bin size and total number of samples to obtain statistical averages and errors.
-We show the value of entanglement $E$ obtained using a continuous probability distribution in solid gray, and the values and errors obtained for different bin size $\Delta$ and total samples $M$ in color.
-The colors represent different number of samples: $M=10^{6}$ (blue), $M=2\times10^6$ (orange), $M=4\times 10^6$ (green) and $M=10^{7}$ (red).
 We find that the distance between the computed value from the simulated data and the theoretical value decreases as the bin size shrinks.
 For large bin size, the number of samples does not affect significantly the accuracy of the measurement.
 However, for smaller bin size, the accuracy of the discretized estimation raises as the number of samples increases.
 In general, the statistical error obtained from the fit is lower as the bin size increases.
-Note that a large discretization with an insufficient number of points can lead to an overestimation of the entanglement $E$.
-We find that in the lossless case the estimation is in good agreement with the theoretical value for $M\geq 2\times10^6$ and $\Delta<0.1$.
+Note that a discretization with an insufficient number of points can lead to an overestimation of the entanglement witness $E$.
+We find that for both one and two-photon subtracted states in the lossless case the estimation is in good agreement with the theoretical value for $M\geq 2\times10^6$ and $\Delta \leq 0.1$.
 In the lossy case, more samples are necessary for the same value of bin size $\Delta$ and overestimation is more significant.
-To not overestimate the entanglement we should use $M\geq 2\times10^6$ and $\Delta=0.2$.
+To not overestimate the entanglement we should use $M\geq 2\times10^6$ and $\Delta > 0.1$.
 Notably, in both cases we detect entanglement even using a coarse-grained bin size $\Delta=0.4$ and a relatively low number of samples $M=10^6$.